BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey

 \subsubsection{Validation of positional matching}

-Since our association of blazars with \textit{eROSITA} sources is based on positions, it is necessary to check whether our positional matching is a valid approach.
-We use two independent methods to derive an upper limit on the possible contamination of matching by pure chance.
+Since our association of blazars with \textit{eROSITA} sources is based on positions, it was necessary to check whether our positional matching is a valid approach.
+We used two independent methods to derive an upper limit on the possible contamination of matching by pure chance.

-We first estimate the possibility of randomly associating an input position with an eRASS1 source by uniformly distributing $5\times 10^5$ (which is five times larger but has the same order of magnitude in numbers as the BLAZE catalog) sources at random position on the entire sky and matching these positions to the eRASS1 catalog.
-Within $8\arcsec$, we find 346 matches whereas, within $15\arcsec$ 1205 matches are found, indicating a probability for random association of 0.07\% and 0.24\% for these separations, respectively.
-Alternatively, conserving the density properties of the eRASS1 survey we rotate the positions in the eRASS1 catalog around the ecliptic poles by a few degrees in ecliptic longitude and then match them with the BLAZE catalog.
-For rotations by $1\degr$ and $10\degr$, 89 and 104 sources match within $15\arcsec$, respectively.
-When reducing the separation to $8\arcsec$, only 34 and 23 matches remain, implying a random match probability of about 0.08\% for a separation of $<8\arcsec$, regardless of the applied rotation.
+We first estimated the possibility of randomly associating an input position with an eRASS1 source by uniformly distributing $5\times 10^5$ (which is five times larger but has the same order of magnitude in numbers as the BLAZE catalog) sources at random position on the entire sky and matching these positions to the eRASS1 catalog.
+Within $8\arcsec$, we found 346 matches whereas within $15\arcsec$ 1205 matches were found, indicating a probability for random association of 0.07\% and 0.24\% for these separations, respectively.
+Alternatively, conserving the density properties of the eRASS1 survey we rotated the positions in the eRASS1 catalog around the ecliptic poles by a few degrees in ecliptic longitude and then matched them with the BLAZE catalog.
+For rotations by $1\degr$ and $10\degr$, 89 and 104 sources matched within $15\arcsec$, respectively.
+When reducing the separation to $8\arcsec$, only 34 and 23 matches remained, implying a random match probability of about 0.08\% for a separation of $<8\arcsec$, regardless of the applied rotation.